WSU-kduncan/s24cicd-aschlotterbeck/README-CD.md

 * Behavior of GitHub workflow
     - What does it do and when?
         * My GitHub workflow is triggered whenever there is a push to the main branch of my GitHub repository and any tags that match the pattern 'v*.*'.
-My GitHub Actions file builds a Docker image from the included codebase and pushes it to my DockerHub account under the specified tag included in the GitHub Actions file.
+My GitHub Actions file builds a Docker image from the included codebase and pushes it to my DockerHub account under the specified tags (versions: latest, major, & major.minor) included in the GitHub Actions file.

 			- Trigger: this establishes that the workflow is triggered when there is a push to the main branch of my GitHub repository and any tags that match the pattern 'v*.*'.
 			```